-On January 15, 2021, we granted stock options to two new employees to purchase 8,000 shares of our common stock at an exercise price of \$7.49 per share, on February 12, 2021, we granted stock options to two new employees to purchase 16,500 shares of our common stock at an exercise price of \$8.63 per share and on March 15, 2021, we granted stock options to four new employees to purchase 32,200 shares of our common stock at an exercise price of \$7.54 per share.
+On May 14, 2021, we granted stock options to one new employee to purchase 27,500 shares of our common stock at an exercise price of \$5.06 per share and on June 15, 2021, we granted stock options to five new employees to purchase 64,500 shares of our common stock at an exercise price of \$5.70 per share.
 These options were inducement grants made outside of our 2017 Equity Incentive Plan in accordance with Nasdaq Listing Rule 5635(c)(4) and Section 4(a)(2) of the Securities Act of 1933, as amended.
 The options have a ten-year term and vest over four years, with 25% of the shares underlying the option award vesting on the one-year anniversary of the applicable employee's new hire date and the remaining 75% of the shares underlying the award vesting monthly thereafter for three-years.
 Vesting of the options is subject to the employee's continued service with our company through the applicable vesting date.
 We intend to file a registration statement on a Form S-8 to register the shares of common stock underlying these options prior to the time at which these options become exercisable.